 This was my first "off" term since I arrived on campus!
 I interned for Cross Creek, a venture capital firm in Salt Lake City, Utah (my hometown!).

 I could RAVE about public economics and Prof. Skinner for hours.
 While public econ wasn't easy, it challenged me to think critically about my political philosophies and about the economic theories I'd previously considered fact.
 Prof. Skinner was one of the most engaged professors I've ever had; he even recommended a few running routes to me!

-I had such a fun winter!
-I went skiing with friends, spent a couple weekends eating Chinese food in Boston, and to top it all off, I took my very first government class.
+This was such a fun winter!
+I went skiing with friends, spent a few weekends eating Chinese food in Boston, and to top it all off, I took my very first government class.
 I really loved learning about political science from a comparative perspective; specifically, how institutions can affect the way a society can vote or even organize collective action.
 I wish I'd taken more government classes earlier.

 As an economics major, I've had so many chances to do research at Dartmouth!
 In fact, my coursework itself has given me the opportunity to write two research papers of my own: I conducted empirical research relating market size with innovation, as well as research predicting the effect of patent laws on pharmaceutical development in my culminating experience classes, ECON 48 (Topics in Public Economics) and ECON 82 (Advanced Topics in Macroeconomics).
 Currently, I'm helping other econ students write their papers as a teaching assistant for culminating experiences in economics.

 Research in the social sciences doesn't just happen when you're an upperclassman.
 Dartmouth hands out research opportunities like candy: beginning my sophomore year, I got to collect and analyze SEC data on mergers and acquisitions as Professor Eckbo's research assistant at Dartmouth's Tuck School of Business -- I also got paid to do so under the Presidential Scholars program!